Stevenson6517/Witec/logs/z-stage/Testing_photodetector_2023-07-18.md

 Green light not visible on CCD when coupled into SNOM tip input.
-No increase in T-B, L-R, or $\\sigma$ values.
+No increase in T-B, L-R, or $\\Sigma$ values.

 -   Rotated endcap 180 degrees.
 Still no signal or spot on cantilever/screen.